TIRR Memorial Hermann

-TIRR Memorial Hermann (the four initials stand for "The Institute for Rehabilitation and Research") is a 134-bed rehabilitation hospital, rehabilitation and research center, outpatient medical clinic and network of outpatient rehabilitation centers in Houston, Texas that offers physical rehabilitation to patients following traumatic brain or spinal injury or to those suffering from neurologic illnesses.
+TIRR Memorial Hermann (the four initials stand for "The Institute for Rehabilitation and Research") is a 134-bed rehabilitation hospital, rehabilitation and research center, outpatient medical clinic and network of outpatient rehabilitation centers in Houston, Texas that offers comprehensive physical, occupational, and speech therapy services to rehabilitate patients following traumatic brain or spinal injury or to those suffering from neurologic illnesses.

 TIRR Memorial Hermann's main campus offers inpatient rehabilitation in the Texas Medical Center in Houston, Texas.
 There are 5 outpatient rehabilitation locations in the greater Houston area, including Kirby Glen, Memorial City, Greater Heights, Sugar Land, and The Woodlands.

 TIRR Memorial Hermann is a teaching hospital for Baylor College of Medicine and University of Texas Health Science Center at Houston.

 History

-TIRR Memorial Hermann traces its roots back to the early 1950s when polio was at the height of its epidemic in the United States.
-At the beginning of that decade, William A. Spencer, M.D., established one of the first polio treatment centers in the nation in Houston.
-The Southwestern Poliomyelitis Respiratory Center was dedicated to patient treatment and research and performed groundbreaking work.
+TIRR Memorial Hermann opened in the early 1950s when polio was at the height of its epidemic in the United States.
+At the beginning of that decade, William A. Spencer established one of the first polio treatment centers in Houston.
+The Southwestern Poliomyelitis Respiratory Center was dedicated to patient treatment and research.

-Dr. Spencer was notably involved in developing the physiograph, a device recognized in the March 22, 1954 issue of Life magazine for its ability to record vital functions.
-This technology advanced teaching and research efforts and is credited as an early example of the sophisticated monitoring systems we use today.
+Spencer was involved in developing the physiograph, a device recognized in the March 22, 1954 issue of Life magazine for its ability to record vital functions.
+This technology advanced teaching and research efforts and is credited as a predecessor of more modern medical monitoring systems.

-In 1959, TIRR, opened its doors in the Texas Medical Center.
+In 1959, TIRR opened in the Texas Medical Center.
 With the discovery of the polio vaccine in the 1960s, the disease became less of a threat.
 The hospital then began focusing on the rehabilitation of patients with spinal cord deterioration caused by disease or trauma, pioneering the interdisciplinary team approach to rehabilitation.